Quasinormal modes of Reissner-Nordstr\"om-AdS black holes under physical field-vanishing boundary conditions: Boundary conditions on master functions

 For even-parity modes, there are three diffeomorphism functions $M_0(t,r), M_1(t,r), M_2(t,r)$ and one electromagnetic gauge function $\eta(t,r)$.
 The corresponding gauge vector and electromagnetic function are given by

 Since the field strength $\mathfrak{f}_{\mu\nu}$ is invariant under $U(1)$ transformations, we set $\eta(t,r)=0$ without loss of generality.
 The remaining gauge function $\xi^\mu(t,r)$ can then be properly chosen so that the PFV condition \eqref{fhvanish} can be satisfied.
+In fact, there is a class of admissible gauge choices, and within this class the resultant constraints on the series coefficients of the master functions are unique.
 Our choice is